 What types of things will I do?
-Research investigations, discussions on contemporary issues and cases, analyse case studies, video clips, readings, evaluating the strengths and weaknesses of methods, institutions and structures.
+Research investigations, discussions on contemporary issues and cases, analyse case studies, video clips, readings, evaluating the strengths and weaknesses of methods, institutions, and structures.

-Learning tasks may include: Short response test, Case study report and Semester exam.
+Learning tasks may include short response test, case study report and an exam.

 What skills will I require to complete this subject?
-Reading, effective notetaking and summarising, use contemporary examples to support arguments and a variety of source materials to analyse examples.
+Reading, effective notetaking and summarising, use of contemporary examples to support arguments and a variety of source materials to analyse examples.